avapolzin/spike/example_notebooks/README.md

 python -m ipykernel install --user --name spike --display-name "spike"
 ````

-If your `spike` environment does not include `jupyter`, you will need to install it before running the aobve command.
+If your `spike` environment does not include `jupyter`, you will need to install it before running the above command.
 Otherwise you will get a "No module named ipykernel" error.

 The syntax will be similar with other environment managers.
 The kernel only needs to be generated _once_.
 Subsequent usage of notebooks will just require selecting the `spike` kernel.